joypauls/astro-frame-stabilizer/README.md

 # Algorithm

+# Tools

+## Video Player

+Does this exist in another package already or does everyone just write their own?

+Requirements
+- basic CLI availability
+- can play a single video
+- can optionally scale output
+- can display a side by side window for debugging
+- video annotations supported
+- pass in arbitrary frame-level filters or operations

 # Dev

 These aren't guaranteed to work in another environment, need to make more generalizable at some point